lubomirkarlik/bananapi-radiation-monitor/README.md

 ## Software setup

-You have two possibilities.
-First one (preffered) is download prepared image with presetted values.
-Or install some debian based image to Your BPI-M2 zero , install needed software components and run my python application.
-First option is easyest way.
+You have two options.
+The first (preferred) is to download a prepared image with preset values.
+Or install some debian based image on your BPI-M2 zero , install the necessary software components and run my python application, stored in src directory.
+The first option is the easiest.